 She’s been trained as both a lawyer (family practice and constitutional law) and teacher (7th grade); and she has worked in government, politics, and at nonprofits of every size and description, including serving as the Director of Development Neurosciences at UCLA and as Executive Director for The Engineering Center Education Trust.
 In other words, she’s the right person to lead a serious effort to advance STEM education.
 She’s also in the right place at the right time.

-1. WHAT CAUSE OR ISSUE IS MOST IMPORTANT TO YOU AND WHY?
+WHAT CAUSE OR ISSUE IS MOST IMPORTANT TO YOU AND WHY?

-2. WHAT INSPIRED YOU TO LAUNCH A PRIVATE FOUNDATION?
+WHAT INSPIRED YOU TO LAUNCH A PRIVATE FOUNDATION?

 Broadcom’s founders have large family foundations, but the company had no flagship foundation of its own.
 It was important to brand the company in the communities where its employees live and work, as well as worldwide.
-An important motivation was to increase the company’s scorecard in social responsibility and the board’s decision to hire me provided it with the opportunity to have someone do the strategic work that would brand the company as a thought leader in the technology industry.
+An important motivation was to increase the company’s scorecard in social responsibility, and the board’s decision to hire me provided it with the opportunity to have someone do the strategic work that would brand the company as a thought leader in the technology industry.
 Good corporate philanthropy is tied to corporate interest; it creates an identity for the company that speaks to its mission and values.
 McDonald’s has Ronald McDonald House for a reason—families buy hamburgers.
 As chip makers, Broadcom’s interest is the education of our young people who will be the innovators of the future.

-3. WHAT DO YOU KNOW NOW ABOUT BEING A GRANTMAKER THAT YOU WISH YOU KNEW STARTING OUT?
+WHAT DO YOU KNOW NOW ABOUT BEING A GRANTMAKER THAT YOU WISH YOU KNEW STARTING OUT?

 The most important organ for a grantmaker is actually not one’s heart; it’s one’s ears.
 The art of listening to people who need resources, which sometimes leads to a yes or a no answer, requires my full attention and appreciation of their needs and objectives.
 How can our foundation’s largesse advance their goal?
 Listening well is an art form that one can never practice enough.

-4. WHAT IS THE MOST SIGNIFICANT CHALLENGE YOUR COMPANY FACES IN RUNNING A PRIVATE FOUNDATION?
+WHAT IS THE MOST SIGNIFICANT CHALLENGE YOU FACE IN RUNNING A PRIVATE FOUNDATION?

-5. WHAT DOES YOUR COMPANY GET FROM GIVING?
+WHAT DOES YOUR COMPANY GET FROM GIVING?

-6. NAME ONE PHILANTHROPIST, PRESENT OR PAST, WHOM YOU WOULD LIKE TO HAVE COFFEE WITH, AND WHY?
+NAME ONE PHILANTHROPIST, PRESENT OR PAST, WHOM YOU WOULD LIKE TO HAVE COFFEE WITH, AND WHY?

 George Soros, because he’s George Soros!
 Every time something comes out with his name on it, I think, wow, I wish I’d thought of that!

-7. WHAT IS YOUR FAVORITE INSPIRATIONAL SAYING?
+WHAT IS YOUR FAVORITE INSPIRATIONAL SAYING

+The last stanza of Rudyard Kipling’s poem, “If”: If you can fill the unforgiving minute With sixty seconds’ worth of distance run, Yours is the Earth and everything that’s in it, And—which is more—you’ll be a Man, my son!
 The whole poem matters to me, but that phrase, “If you can fill the unforgiving minute with sixty seconds’ worth of distance run,” reminds me on a daily basis of the work we do.
 We don’t want to waste precious time to achieve our goals.
 The precision of our action is what matters, not just the good intent.

-8. NAME ONE INDIVIDUAL OR ORGANIZATION THAT HAS PARTICULARLY IMPRESSED YOU.
+NAME ONE INDIVIDUAL OR ORGANIZATION THAT HAS PARTICULARLY IMPRESSED YOU.

 Google.
 I think Larry Page and Sergey Brin are brilliant.
 They figured out a strategy to weave philanthropy throughout their company.
 The various organizations that fly under Google’s banner provide dynamic avenues for social advancement and critical intersections for technology.
 Not only are Page and Brin successful philanthropists, but they hit the ground running the moment they arrived on the scene.
-The same value system and innovation that permeates their company permeates their philanthropy.
+The same value system and innovation that permeates their company, permeates their philanthropy.
 They live it and as a result, their company lives it.
 In my opinion, they set the gold standard for 21st Century philanthropy.

-10. HOW HAS FOUNDATION SOURCE HELPED YOUR FOUNDATION ACHIEVE ITS GOALS?
+HOW HAS FOUNDATION SOURCE HELPED YOUR FOUNDATION ACHIEVE ITS GOALS?

 The word is “partnership.”
 One of the reasons we’re enjoying success is that the partnership around mission and values is shared not only with Foundation Source, but also with our foundation board, financial advisors, and the legal team at Broadcom, all of whom work closely with Foundation Source in close collaboration.
 The foundation really thrives on the team approach fostered by Foundation Source.
-The spirit of collaboration and cooperation is essential to staying vital and current as a corporate foundation.
-Our partnership with Foundation Source has been critical to our success.
+The spirit of collaboration and cooperation are essential to staying vital and current as a corporate foundation.
+Our partnership with Foundation Source has been instrumental to our success.